 Super rich get richer on Ant after striking early deals with Jack Ma

-This wasn't just some one-off tech bet.
-They'd all established relationships with Mr Ma's empire before Ant's financing round two years ago, along with Thailand's Chearavanonts, the Tungs of Hong Kong and Lu Zhiqiang of China Oceanwide Holdings Ltd.
+This was not just a one-off tech bet.
+They had all established relationships with Mr Ma's empire before Ant's financing round two years ago, along with Thailand's Chearavanonts, the Tungs of Hong Kong and Lu Zhiqiang of China Oceanwide Holdings.

-At least seven tycoons put in almost US$700 million combined, with returns that could reach 50 per cent based on Ant's targeted valuation, according to a Bloomberg analysis of the firm's IPO (initial public offering) prospectus.
+At least seven tycoons put in almost US$700 million combined, with returns that could reach 50 per cent based on Ant's targeted valuation, showed a Bloomberg analysis of the firm's initial public offering (IPO) prospectus.

 "Family offices aren't scared to change their investment methodology as a response to the digital world," said Sankar Krishnan, executive vice-president of banking and capital markets at Capgemini in New York.
 "They want to invest in the world's most-valuable fintech."

-Mr Li, Hong Kong's richest man, began a tie-up with Ant in 2017, when his flagship company agreed to form a joint venture with the fintech giant to offer a digital wallet in Hong Kong, now available in more than 50,000 local retail outlets.
-The following year, two of Mr Li's vehicles participated in Ant's financing round.
+Mr Li, Hong Kong's richest man, began a tie-up with Ant in 2017, when his flagship company agreed to form a joint venture (JV) with the fintech giant to offer a digital wallet in Hong Kong, now available in more than 50,000 local retail outlets.
+The following year, two of his vehicles participated in Ant's financing round.

-It's a similar story for Yin Chung-yao, the son of Taiwanese mogul Samuel Yin, and France's Mulliez family, who control the Auchan chain of grocery stores.
-Before they invested in Ant, Alibaba Group bought a stake in Chinese hypermarket operator Sun Art Retail Group. from Mr Yin's Ruentex Group while Auchan Retail raised its ownership.
+It is a similar story for Yin Chung-yao, the son of Taiwanese mogul Samuel Yin, and France's Mulliez family, who controls the Auchan chain of grocery stores and is among the world's richest with a fortune of about US$38 billion.

+Before they invested in Ant, Alibaba Group bought a stake in Chinese hypermarket operator Sun Art Retail Group from Mr Yin's Ruentex Group, while Auchan Retail raised its ownership.

-The Chearavanont's Charoen Pokphand Group announced a joint venture with Ant in 2016; Tung Chee-hwa, a former Hong Kong chief executive, has been on Alibaba's board since 2014; Mr Shen, who's known to be close with Mr Ma, already had a business connection with him in 2013, while Mr Lu's Oceanwide and Mr Ma's investment vehicle were part of a consortium that bought Caesars Entertainment's online casino-style games unit in 2016.
+The Chearavanont's Charoen Pokphand Group announced a JV with Ant in 2016; Tung Chee-hwa, a former Hong Kong chief executive, has been on Alibaba's board since 2014; Mr Shen, who is known to be close with Mr Ma, already had a business connection with him in 2013, while Mr Lu's Oceanwide and Mr Ma's investment vehicle were part of a consortium that bought Caesars Entertainment's online casino-style games unit in 2016.

-Except for Mr Lu, the tycoons subscribed to shares in Ant International that can be exchanged for Ant Group stock on a 1:1 basis upon listing.
-Mr Lu, who got in as an onshore investor, directly owns Ant shares.
+The tycoons subscribed to shares in Ant International that can be exchanged for Ant Group stock on a 1:1 basis upon listing - except for Mr Lu, who got in as an onshore investor and directly owns Ant shares.

-Ant, as well as representatives for Mr Tung, Mr Yin and CK Hutchison Holdings, the flagship of Mr Li's business group, declined to comment.
-The Mulliez family, CP Group of the Chearavanont, Mr Shen's China Yin Tai Holdings and Mr Lu's Oceanwide didn't respond to requests for comment.
+Ant, as well as representatives for Mr Tung, Mr Yin, CK Hutchison Holdings (the flagship of Mr Li's business group) and CP Group of the Chearavanonts declined to comment.

+The Mulliez family, Mr Shen's China Yin Tai Holdings and Mr Lu's Oceanwide did not respond to requests for comment.

-Credit Suisse Group and a vehicle of venture capitalist Lee Kai-Fu, the former head of Google's Chinese operations, are also set to benefit after putting in about US$80 million and US$30 million, respectively.
+Credit Suisse Group and a vehicle of venture capitalist Lee Kai-Fu, the former head of Google's Chinese operations, are also set to benefit after putting in about US$80 million and US$30 million respectively.
+BLOOMBERG

 BT is now on Telegram!